 In addition to A.Sek, Shum was also director of the German trading firm Carlowitz & Co, which was the agent for German optical giant Zeiss and was run by Johannes Lindner after the War.
 Outside of business, Shum was director of Tung Wah Hospital in 1949-50 and had served as president of the Shun Tak Fraternal Association and chairman of the Shun Tak Chamber of Commerce.

-By 1965, A. Sek had moved its head office from Des Voeux Road Central to the Fu House at 7C Ice House Street in Central while maintaining its branches at the HK Hilton and the Union House.
+By the mid-1960s, A. Sek had moved its head office from Des Voeux Road Central to the Fu House at 7C Ice House Street in Central while maintaining its branches at the HK Hilton and the Union House.
 (Fodor’s Guide to HK).